Rich Scangarello

-Rich Scangarello (born April 15, 1972) is an American football coach who most recently was the offensive coordinator for the University of Kentucky.
+Rich Scangarello (born April 15, 1972) is an American football coach who was most recently the quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
 He was previously a quarterbacks coach for the San Francisco 49ers.
-He has also spent time as the offensive coordinator for the Denver Broncos and an assistant coach for the Oakland Raiders, Atlanta Falcons and Philadelphia Eagles.
+He has also spent time as the offensive coordinator for the Denver Broncos and an assistant coach for the Oakland Raiders, Atlanta Falcons and Philadelphia Eagles as well as the Kentucky Wildcats.